Lekzonlaw/alx-system_engineering-devops/README.md

-This repository contain solution to shell task
+This repository contain solutions to shell tasks